evkx/evkx.github.io/content/models/audi/q6_e-tron/sq6_e-tron/_index.md

 ## Interior

 The Audi SQ6 e-tron features a driver-centric interior that enhances the cockpit feel, surrounded by premium materials used in all key areas.
 It also includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.
+You can choose between different types of seats, seat materials, and interior styling.
+You can choose between several interior designs.

 ### Seats